Home

 We're eating just like we were before, only now our bodies are committed to storing more fat in new places (mostly right around our middles).

-Most women gain weight as one of the perimenopause symptoms, and the average weight gain from perimenopause to menopause is 5 - 12 pounds.
+Most women gain weight as one of the perimenopause symptoms - typically between 5 and 30 pounds.

 Causes